Maastro-CDS-Imaging-Group/PET-CT-data-pipeline/README.md

 	Min-max normalization, where min and max values are obtained from the volume.

 ### Patch Queue
-Custom code adapted from [TorchIO Queue](https://torchio.readthedocs.io/data/patch_training.html#id1) source code.
-The PatchQueue class is derived from torch.data.utils.Dataset and generates patch dictionaries given a patient dataset.
-Requires a custom patch sampler to sample valid patches from the volumes.
-Full volumes of the required number of patients as well as their sampled patched are cached.
+Combined with a patch sampler, the patch queue creates, stores and returns randomly sampled paired input-output patches of given size.
+Code adapted from [TorchIO Queue](https://torchio.readthedocs.io/data/patch_training.html#id1) source code.
+The PatchQueue class is derived from torch.data.utils.Dataset.
 See the GIF on the linked page for working mechanism.

 ### Patch loader
-Regular torch dataloader used to create and load batch of patches.
-Takes the patch queue as its dataset.
+Used with the patch queue to create batches of patches for training.
+Regular torch dataloader instance.

 ------------